RishavR/jekyll-now/_posts/2018-06-16-Hand-Coding-Our-Very-Own-Type-Token-Ratio-Generator.md

 <div style="text-align:center"><h1>
 ABOUT
 </h1></div>
-<b>Natural Language Processing</b> is a branch of Artificial Intelligence where we aim to take text or speech in natural languages (i.e. English or Hindi) and convert them into computer manipulable format. <b>We then use the converted data in various fields such as Analytics, Machine Translation, Part of Speech Tagging, Chatbots, Summarization etc.</b> The possibilities of using natural languages to extract data and then quantify them is endless.
+<b>Natural Language Processing</b> is a branch of Artificial Intelligence where we aim to take text or speech in natural languages (i.e. English or Hindi) and convert them into computer manipulable format.
+We then use the converted data in various fields such as <b>Analytics, Machine Translation, Part of Speech Tagging, Chatbots, Summarization etc.</b> The possibilities of using natural languages to extract data and then quantify them is endless.
 <br>
 <img src="https://thehumancomputerexperiment.files.wordpress.com/2015/07/aibranches.jpg" style="display:block; margin: 0 auto;"/>
 <br>